akowalz/wiki_crawl/README.md

     Philosophy Found!
      => ["/wiki/Science", "/wiki/Knowledge", "/wiki/Fact", "/wiki/Proof_(truth)", "/wiki/Necessity_and_sufficiency", "/wiki/Logic", "/wiki/Philosophy"]

-I also used the Wikipedia's Special:Random page to make a function that will get a random page and try to get to philosophy.
+I also used the Wikipedia's Special:Random page to create `random_philosophy_crawl`, which will try it on some random page.
+Here's an example of when I tried it.

     irb > random_philosophy_crawl
     Crawling...currently on Henry Perry (boxer) (/wiki/Special:Random)